 Even though white backgrounds lack color and an out-there design, they are flexible and provide an instant solution for adding that much sought-after professional look.
 Set behind graphics, typography and even other textures on posters, stationery, websites, cards and covers, they give an instant ‘texture-boost’.

-This collection of white textures contains 46 hi-res backgrounds, with fabric, paper, wood and brick accents.
-Try it out and watch it quickly become the most used background in your collection.
+This collection of white abstract textures contains 10 hi-res backgrounds, with bokeh and glittery effects.
+Add some sparkle to your work by trying this suite today.
+Watch it quickly become the most used backgrounds in your collection.

 Your Ultimate Background Collection